How do I join NUEMS?

 Membership applications for Fall 2021 are available here and are due on September 23, 2021.
 Along with the application, you will have to visit our Engage page and request to become a member.
-We use OrgSync to manage our group.
-Members receive emails and information about our meetings and operations via OrgSync.
+We use Engage to manage our group.
+Members receive emails and information about our meetings and operations via Engage.

 Then visit our membership page to read more about our group and send us your certifications.
 The membership page also has a list of resources for everything related to being member, including links to sign up for events, information about equipment and reciprocity information.

 Thank you for your interest in joining NUEMS.
 We encourage you to explore our site to learn more about our organization and what we do here at Northeastern.
 Feel free to checkout the slides shown at the information meeting here.